WojciechBylica/email-table/README.md

 - In main view App presents email-texts shortened to 30 signs without html tags
 - after pressing a dedicated button user can read  the full lenght email rendered with html tags
 ![Preview](/public/readme-files/handle-text-and-html.gif)
-- App not allows to add, edit, or read js-scripts as a content of the emails.
+- App not allows to add, edit, or read js-scripts as a content of the emails

 ![Preview](/public/readme-files/cant-add-script.gif)

 ### Instalation